Storm-Hardening Projects

 Strengthening the Infrastructure

 PSEG Long Island is standing up to severe weather by storm hardening the electric infrastructure that powers our communities.
 Our storm-hardening program focuses on mainline circuits, the backbone of PSEG Long Island’s distribution system.
-The mainline powers the many branch lines that power your home or business.
+The mainline circuits feed the many branch lines that power your home or business.

-From the third quarter of 2021 to the third quarter of 2022, the sections of circuits that are storm hardened saw a 46% reduction in damage leading to outages compared to the rest of the distribution system.
+Excluding catastrophic storms, the sections of circuits that PSEG Long Island has storm-hardened have seen a 72% reduction in damage leading to outages from 2016 through 2023, compared with the rest of the distribution system.

 Storm-Hardening Upgrades Funded by FEMA